Getting Started

 Target Version: NServiceBus 9.x

+The transport creates a dedicated subscription routing table that holds subscription information for each event type.
+The subscription data stored in this table is available to all endpoints.
 When an endpoint subscribes to an event, an entry is created in the subscription routing table.

-When an endpoint publishes an event, the subscription routing table is queried to find all of the subscribing endpoints.
-Polymorphism is implemented on the publisher side by dissecting the published typed into its hierarchy and then reading all subscribers on those topics into a distinct list of queue addresses.
+Polymorphism is implemented on the publisher side by dissecting the published type into its hierarchy and then reading all subscribers on those topics into a distinct list of queue addresses.
 By doing so, automatic deduplication on the hierarchy is guaranteed.

 image